Zuehlke/software-engineering-corner/drafts/terraform-with-provider-from-filesystem.md

 and (in Artifactory at least) click "Set me up" in the top right corner.

-Under Windows, our team discovered that the CLI configuration file absolutely must be named `%APPDATA%\terraform.rc`.
+Under Windows 11, our team discovered that the CLI configuration file absolutely must be named `%APPDATA%\terraform.rc`.
 The environment variable `TF_CLI_CONFIG_FILE`, which is meant to allow you to nominate a different location,